Learning Goal-Oriented Vision-and-Language Navigation with Self-Improving Demonstrations at Scale: Related Work

 \section{Related Work}

-\paragraph{Vision-and-Language Navigation.} Learning to autonomously navigate in new environments by comprehending and executing natural language instructions remains a central goal towards advanced agents in the field of Vision-and-Language Navigation.
-Currently, numerous scenarios have been proposed for VLN tasks, including navigation via detailed instructions of sequences of actions~\citep{anderson2018r2r, anderson2020rxr, thomason2020vision}, remote object navigation with coarse-grained high-level instructions~\citep{zhu2021soon, qi2020reverie}, and object-goal navigation in continuous environment ~\citep{kolve2017ai2, krantz2020beyond, xia2018gibson, hong2022bridging}.
-To approach this problem, previous methods concentrate primarily on LLM planning for VLN~\citep{zhou2023navgpt, lin2024navcot, zhou2024navgpt2}, leveraging generic visual-linguistic representations and alignment~\citep{chen2021history, guhur2021airbert, li2022envedit, li2024panogen, li2023improving, liu2024volumetric,Wang2024GOAT}, and enhancing navigation action planning mechanisms with map construction and historical memorization~\citep{zhao2022target, wang2023gridmm, hong2020recurrent, wang2020active, liu2023bird}.
-Although there has been considerable progress in this field, the high cost of collecting human-annotated instruction trajectory data to achieve near-human performance is still a key obstacle to training generalizable capable agents for VLN.
-Numerous data augmentation methods have been proposed like training instruction-generator or extracting large-scale datasets from rendered environments in simulators~\citep{hao2020prevalent, zhang2024navhint, ramakrishnan2021hm3d, xia2018gibson, wang2023scalevln, wang2024bootstrapping}, but none of which satisfies the need for large-scale high-quality demonstrations on exploration strategies.
+\textbf{Vision-and-Language Navigation} requires the agents to autonomously navigate in new environments by comprehending and executing natural language instructions.
+Currently, numerous scenarios have been proposed for VLN tasks, including navigation via detailed instructions of sequences of actions~\cite{anderson2018r2r, anderson2020rxr, thomason2020vision}, remote object navigation with coarse-grained high-level instructions~\cite{zhu2021soon, qi2020reverie}, and object-goal navigation in continuous environment ~\cite{kolve2017ai2, krantz2020beyond, xia2018gibson, hong2022bridging}.
+To solve this problem, previous methods concentrate primarily on LLM planning for VLN~\cite{zhou2023navgpt, lin2024navcot, zhou2024navgpt2}, leveraging generic visual-linguistic representations and alignment~\cite{chen2021history, guhur2021airbert, li2022envedit, li2024panogen, li2023improving, liu2024volumetric,Wang2024GOAT}, and enhancing navigation action planning mechanisms with map construction and historical memorization~\cite{zhao2022target, wang2023gridmm, hong2020recurrent, wang2020active, liu2023bird}.
+Although there has been considerable progress in this field, the high cost of collecting human-annotated instruction trajectory data to achieve near-human performance is still a key obstacle to training generalizable capable VLN agents.
+Numerous data augmentation methods have been proposed like training instruction-generator or extracting large-scale datasets from rendered environments in simulators~\cite{hao2020prevalent, zhang2024navhint, ramakrishnan2021hm3d, xia2018gibson, wang2023scalevln, wang2024bootstrapping}, but none of which satisfies the need for large-scale high-quality demonstrations on exploration strategies.
 To tackle this challenge, we propose self-improving demonstration method for goal-oriented VLN.